Yellow snowdrops? Yes, they do exist – and come at a high price

 Yellow snowdrops: everything you need to know

-These popular and covetable, if challenging, cultivars can be hesitant to grow, as their yellow colouring is the result of a lack of chlorophyll, the green pigment present in all plants that is responsible for absorbing light as part of photosynthesis.
-Therefore to get the best out of a ‘yellow’, the bulbs should be grown outside (rather than in a greenhouse), in a location that enjoys a lot of winter sun.
+The popular and covetable yellow cultivars can be hesitant to grow, as their colouring is the result of a lack of chlorophyll, the green pigment present in all plants that is responsible for absorbing light as part of photosynthesis.

 Read our detailed guide to growing snowdrops.

-Yellow snowdrops to grow
+Yellow snowdrops to buy

 Galanthus plicatus ‘Golden Fleece’